w3c/epub-specs/epub34/annotations-vocab/notes.md

 ## Generating the files

 If yml2vocab is installed locally: `yml2vocab -c -v index`.
 If not, `deno run -A jsr:@iherman/yml2vocab/cli -c -v index` (when running after a change in the `yml2vocab` run `deno run -A --reload…` once to refresh the local cache).
-Alternatively, `deno x` can be used instead of `deno run -A` for the remote case.
+Alternatively, `deno x jsr:@iherman/yml2vocab/cli -c -v index` can be used instead of `deno run -A` for the remote case.